Dr. Karth: A Hero Behind the Scenes of the IRIS Solution

 Dr. Karth was drawn to ophthalmic telemedicine for several reasons.
-The draw to IRIS was the mission to end preventable blindness, one that Dr. Karth strongly believes in.
-As a board-certified ophthalmologist and retina specialist, Dr. Karth had enough first-hand exposure to the vision-threatening implications of diabetic retinopathy to know that the mission was critical.
+First, the draw to IRIS was the mission to end preventable blindness, which Dr. Karth strongly believes in.
+Second, as a board-certified ophthalmologist and retina specialist, Dr. Karth had enough first-hand exposure to the vision-threatening implications of diabetic retinopathy to know that the mission was critical.

-We would not have achieved the level of success we are seeing today without the network of physicians in the IRIS Reading Center providers and their commitments to the mission of Ending Preventable Blindness.
-We can put an infinite number of cameras in the field and scan every diabetic in America, but without a provider to interpret the exam, we could not have saved the eyesight of 72,000+ patients.
-On behalf of everyone at IRIS and the patients who had pathology detected and treated, we thank Dr. Karth and the many physicians who serve as part of the IRIS Reading Center.
+We would not have achieved the level of success we see today without the network of physicians in the IRIS Reading Center providers and their commitments to the mission of Ending Preventable Blindness.
+We can put an infinite number of cameras in the field and scan every person with diabetes in America.
+Still, without a provider to interpret the exam, we could not have saved the eyesight of 72,000+ patients.
+So, on behalf of everyone at IRIS and the patients who had pathology detected and treated, we thank Dr. Karth and the many physicians who serve as part of the IRIS Reading Center.

 Want to know if IRIS is right for you?
 Schedule a one-on-one consultation with our team.
 We’re here to help.